mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataAnalysis.rst

 .. interface:: Data Analysis
   :widget: tabElwin

-Provides an interface for the ElasticWindow algorithm, with the option of selecting the range to integrate over as well as the background range.
+Provides an interface for the :ref:`ElasticWindow <algm-ElasticWindow>` algorithm, with the option of selecting the range to integrate over as well as the background range.
 An on-screen plot is also provided.

 For workspaces that have a sample log or have a sample log file available in the Mantid data search paths that contains the sample environment information the